Orion-Pax01/Pracs/DL/README.md

+- DL pracs
-DL pracs, CSV dataset is for prac 1
+- CSV dataset is for prac 1